 manager

->(('manager defclass employee)defvar group level)
+>(('manager defclass employee) defvar group level)

 manager

 The class manager is derivative from employee, and employee is a base class for manager.
-A class manager except for own members (group and level) contains members of a class employee ( name, department, etc.).
+A class manager except own members (group and level) contains members of a class employee ( name, department, etc.).

->(('employee defclass)defvar name family-name …)
+>(('employee defclass) defvar name surname …)

 employee

->('employee defmethod full-name ()
+>('employee defmethod complete-name ()

-(name + #\space family-name))
+(name + #\space surname))

-(lambda NIL (name + #\space family-name))
+(lambda nil (name + #\space surname))

 >('employee defmethod writeln ()

-(cout writeln (this full-name)))
+(cout writeln (this complete-name)))

-(lambda NIL (cout writeln (this full-name)))
+(lambda nil (cout writeln (this complete-name)))

 The member of a derivative class can use methods of a base class as if they are declared in the most derivative class.
 For example: